longhorn/longhorn/enhancements/20200727-add-replica-eviction-support-for-disks-and-nodes.md

 2. Report any error to user during the eviction time.
 3. Allow user to cancel the eviction at any time.

-### Non-goals

-For now, we only focus on `Healthy` volumes, which means `Attached` and `Healthy` or the volume can be in `Degraded` state with rebuilding a new replica.
-If the volume is `Detached`, the eviction won't work for this volume.

 ## Proposal
 1. Add `Eviction Requested` with `true` and `false` selection buttons for disks and nodes.
 This is for user to evict or cancel the eviction of the disks or the nodes.
 2. Add new `evictionRequested` field to `Node.Spec`, `Node.Spec.disks` Spec and `Replica.Status`.
 These will help tracking the request from user and trigger replica controller to update `Replica.Status` and volume controler to do the eviction.
 And this will reconcile with `scheduledReplica` of selected disks on the nodes.